raquo/Waypoint/README.md

 ### Failing to Match Routes

 If none of the routes match on initial page load, you can still render a page using `routeFallback` constructor param.
-The URL will not be updated, but `router.$currentPage` will emit the resulting page.
-If routeFallback throws, which is the default behaviour, `router.$currentPage` will be put into error state.
+The URL will not be updated, but `router.currentPageSignal` will emit the resulting page.
+If routeFallback throws, which is the default behaviour, `router.currentPageSignal` will be put into error state.
 If you want to throw for logging purposes, but don't want this to happen, return the current page and throw inside a setTimeout.

 Similarly, if during user's navigation we encounter a History API state record that `deserializePage` throws on, you can handle it using `deserializeFallback`.
 It throws too by default, with the same effect as `routeFallback`.

-`router.$currentPage` can also be in an errored state if the initial URL does not match the origin.
+`router.currentPageSignal` can also be in an errored state if the initial URL does not match the origin.
 Both of those are taken from `dom.window.location` by default so this shouldn't be an issue.

 ### Rendering Error Pages